Point processes of the Poisson-Skellam family

 \section{Fractional generalized Skellam processes}

 In this section we study fractional versions of the non-homogeneous generalized Skellam process.
-Inspired by the work \cite{OT2015}, our approach is based on the fractionalization of the difference operator in the right-hand side of equation (\ref{equazioneDifferenzeDifferenzialeSkellamGeneralizzato}), using Bernstein functions.
+Inspired by the work \cite{OT2015}, our approach is based on the fractionalization of the difference operator in the right-hand side of equation (\ref{equazioneDifferenzeDifferenzialeSkellamGeneralizzato}), using Bernstein functions; we refer to \cite{SSV2012} for a detailed discussion.
 In Section \ref{sottosezioneSkellamFrazionarioNelTempo} we use also a time-fractional operator.